Green iguana: Caribbean

 In the aftermath of Hurricane Luis and Hurricane Marilyn in 1995, a raft of uprooted trees carrying 15 or more green iguanas landed on the eastern side of Anguilla – an island where green iguanas had never been recorded before.
 These iguanas were apparently accidentally caught on the trees and rafted 320 km across the ocean from Guadeloupe, where green iguanas are an introduced species.
 Examination of the weather patterns and ocean currents indicated that the iguanas had probably spent three weeks at sea before arriving on Anguilla.
 Evidence of this new colony breeding on the island was found within two years of its arrival.

 In February 2012, the government of Puerto Rico proposed that the islands' iguanas, which were said to have a population of 4 million and considered to be a non-native nuisance, be eradicated and sold for meat.

-Iguanas have especially established introduced populations on islands in the Lesser Antilles, such as most of the French West Indies, Sint Eustatius, and Dominica.
+Iguanas have especially established introduced populations on islands in the Lesser Antilles, such as most of the French West Indies, Saint Martin (island) and Dominica.
+On Sint Eustatius and Saba (island) occasionally non-native iguanas from neighbouring Sint Maarten arrive, these remaining few in number and are being actively removed.